Inicio›Diccionario›shack

 shack:

-I live in a shack very small.→I live in a very small shack.
+I live in a very small shack.

 Los adjetivos en inglés van antes del sustantivo, no después como en español.

-The shacks are very old and ruins.→The shacks are very old and dilapidated.
+The shacks are very old and dilapidated.

 'Ruins' es sustantivo (ruinas), no adjetivo.
 Se debe usar 'dilapidated' (deteriorado) para describir el estado.